rawitat/gtypist_lessons/programming_quotes.typ

  :program to see if it does what you expected.
 Another way, which ML advocates, is to :install some means of understanding in the very programs themselves

-*:L2_33
-I:[33] Philip Wadler
-S:Whereas some declerative programmers only pay lip service to equational reasoning, :users of functional languages exploit them every time they run a compiler, whether :they notice it or not.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU